Flower girl: Symbolism

 Some couples want a flower girl in the wedding party to enhance the aisle with flower petals.
-She symbolically leads the bride forward, from childhood to adulthood and from innocence to her roles of wife and mother.
+Some view the flower girl as symbolically leading the bride forward, from childhood to adulthood.
 The flower girl follows the maid of honor, and may carry wrapped candies, confetti, a single bloom, a ball of flowers, or bubbles instead of flower petals.

-The flower girl may symbolize the bride as a child in her innocence, as she is typically a young girl dressed similarly to the bride.
-She may also symbolize wishes for fertility for the couple and the forming of their new family.
+The flower girl may symbolize the bride as a child, as she is typically a young girl dressed similarly to the bride.
+She may also symbolize the forming of their new family.

 History

 Centuries ago, couples often married for political reasons rather than love.
 In some cultures, marriages were arranged by parents.
 In these arranged marriages, the bride and groom did not meet before the wedding.
 Since procreation was the primary purpose of arranged marriages, fertility was a concern for the newlyweds.
 To symbolize the blessings of fertility and prosperity for the couple, flower girls carried sheaves of wheat and bouquets of herbs.
 In the present-day U.S., these historical fertility symbols have been replaced by flowers or flower petals.